 The USA stated the objectives for South Pacific albacore in the WCPO are different from those in the Eastern Pacific Ocean (EPO) and stated it did not assume compatible measures should be adopted.
 It suggested that WCPFC focus on the WCPO, with the MSE centred on management in the WCPO.

 SSP stated that it could set up management procedure that only operates in the WCPFC Convention Area.
-It noted that the EPO could be considered in the same way as archipelagic waters in the case of the skipjack archipelagic waters are not included under the management procedurender the stock assessment, fishing in the EPO does have implications for what success management procedures in the WCPO can achieve.
+It noted that the EPO could be considered in the same way as archipelagic waters in the case of the skipjack, where archipelagic waters are not included under the management procedure.
+Under the 2021 South Pacific albacore stock assessment, fishing in the EPO does have implications for what success management procedures in the WCPO can achieve.
 SSP stated that managers may consider it valuable to consider what levels of fishing in the EPO may influence the success of management procedures for stocks in the WCPO.

 French Polynesia stated that South Pacific albacore is considered a Pacific-wide stock, and the WCPFC should use the same approach used by the 2021 stock assessment and consider the stock across the region.
 It noted that French Polynesia is located in the overlap area, and would like to see the WCPFC and the Inter-American Tropical Tuna Commission (IATTC) work more closely together to address this stock, maybe through a joint working group.